-To address this issue, we present AndroidLeaks, a static analysis framework designed to identify leaks of personal information and privacy violations in Android applications on a large scale.
-Leveraging WALA[5], a program analysis framework for Java source and byte code, we create a callgraph of the application code and then perform a reachability analysis to determine if sensitive information may be sent over the network.
-If there is a potential path, we perform dataflow analysis to determine if private data reaches a network sink.
+To address this issue, we present AndroidLeaks, a static analysis framework designed to identify potential leaks of personal information in Android applications on a large scale.
+Leveraging WALA [5], a program analysis framework for Java source and byte code, we create a call graph of an application's code and then perform a reachability analysis to determine if sensitive information may be sent over the network.
+If there is a potential path, we use dataflow analysis to determine if private data reaches a network sink.